Employer of Record in the Philippines

 Authorized causes

-• One month’s salary for every year of service if the employee has worked for less than 2 years.
+• One month’s salary for every year of service if the employee has worked for less than two years.

-• 1/2 month’s salary for every year of service if the employee has worked for 2 years or more.
+• 1/2 month’s salary for every year of service if the employee has worked for two years or more.

-• At least 1 month’s salary is required, even if the employee has worked less than a year.
+• At least one month’s salary is required, even if the employee has worked less than a year.

 Just causes

 • No severance pay is awarded unless the employee’s offense falls under “serious illness or injury.”
-In this case, they receive half a month’s pay for every year of service.
+In this case, they receive half a month’s salary for every year of service.

 Important notes

-• Fractional years: Service of at least 6 months is considered one year for calculating severance pay.
+• Fractional years: Service of at least six months is considered one year for calculating severance pay.

 • Termination pay: If the employee receives termination pay instead of notice (for authorized causes), the amount is considered part of the severance pay.